-In general business finance and economics, profit maximisation is defined as the level at which price, inputs, and outputs provide the highest yield.
-This definition may sound easy but it is a very broad topic so let us simplify it for everyone, especially tradies who would want to maximize their profits.
+General business finance and economics define profit maximisation as the level at which price, inputs, and outputs provide the highest yield.
+This definition may sound easy, but it is an extensive topic so let us simplify it for tradies who want to maximise their profits.

-Tradesmen or tradies are skilled manual workers such as plumbers, electricians, carpenters, and painters.
-These people own specialised skill sets that have been honed for years to gain enough experience and to make a name for themselves in this very competitive industry.
-In the 2021 report on employment amongst Australian tradie’s it was predicted that after the economic dip due to the COVID 19 pandemic last year, the recovery for the maintenance trades industry will be easier and demand for services will surely rise in the coming months.
-In fact, the demand for tradies is now steadily rising.
-Among the different kinds of tradies, plumbers and electricians are the highest contributors to this demand brought on by real estate emergence all over the country.
+Tradespeople are skilled manual workers such as plumbers, electricians, carpenters, and painters.
+These people have specialised skill sets honed for years to gain enough experience and make a name for themselves in this competitive industry.
+The 2021 report (on employment amongst Australian tradies) predicted that the recovery for the maintenance trades industry would be easier after the economic dip due to the COVID-19 pandemic.
+The demand for tradies is now steadily rising.
+Among the different tradies, plumbers, electricians, and HVAC are the highest contributors to this demand brought on by country-wide real estate emergence.

-Now that the demand is rising, it is also expected that the annual income of tradies, whether they are independent tradies or have their own companies employing a number of tradies, will increase in general.
-With all the money that is going to flow, we are here to school you on how to effectively maximize profit from your jobs.
+Now that the demand is rising, people expect that the annual income of tradies will increase in general.
+This applies whether they are independent tradies or employ other tradies in their own company.
+With all the money flowing, we are here to teach you how to maximise profit from your jobs effectively.

-The job of a tradie, especially a one man band, can be time-consuming because they do everything on their own.
-As a result, tracking down all expenses and profits made sometimes does not make the list of priorities however you should not underestimate the importance of these figures.
-To easily track all money-related transactions, tradies can use accounting softwares such as Xero or even a simple excel file.
-For tradies with their own accountants and team, it is best to keep them updated, send all the receipts as soon as possible, and have them file immediately as well.
-This way, tradies will be able to track the flow of their income and expenses, identify their spending limit, etc.
+The job of a tradie, especially a one-person band, is time-consuming because they do everything independently.
+As a result, tracking down all expenses and profits sometimes does not make the list of priorities.
+However, it would help if you did not underestimate the importance of these figures.
+To easily track all money-related transactions, tradies can use accounting software such as Xero or even a simple Excel file.
+For tradies with their accountants and team, it is best to keep them updated, send all the receipts as soon as possible, and file them immediately.
+This way, tradies can track the flow of their income and expenses, identify their spending limit, etc.